Postdoctoral Fellowships outline stage 2022-23 scheme guidance notes

 The information provided will be treated as strictly confidential and will be used for statistical purposes only.
 It will not be seen by those involved in the selection process and no information will be published or used in any way which allows any individual to be identified.

 Applicants are required to nominate one referee.
 The nominated referee will have to answer several questions about the applicant and their research proposal.
 This is all completed online on Flexi-Grant.
 Please note that the Referee’s contribution must be completed (and marked as complete) on the Flexi-Grant system before the applicant can submit the application for approval.
 You are strongly advised to ensure that your referee submits the reference well in advance of the final deadline for this round of competition, which is 5pm (UK time) 12 October.

 Please note this deadline is the final deadline: organisation approval must be recorded before the 5pm deadline on 12 October.

 Your referee should be familiar with your project and able to comment on its significance, feasibility, and on your abilities.
 We recommend the External Examiner for your PhD.
 The reference may be supplied by a scholar based outside the UK if you wish.
 Please note your referee cannot be your mentor, a past supervisor or an internal examiner.

 Before listing your referee on your application form, you should seek permission from them that they are happy to provide this before the deadline.
 It is essential that you enter the correct email address for your referee (especially if they are using more than one email address) otherwise your referee will not receive the automated messages delivered from the British Academy GMS.

 We strongly advise that you submit your application as early as possible to avoid any last-minute issues with your referee.
-There have been cases were applicants have been rejected by last minute failures to secure a reference.
+There have been cases where applicants have been rejected by last-minute failures to secure a reference.

 An application cannot be considered unless the reference has been submitted on time.
 Please note that references must be provided through the British Academy GMS, they cannot be provided as an email attachment nor sent by post in hard copy.